SEU-WSY/Image-Retargeting-A-Dataset/README.md

 ---

 ## Aspect Ratio Distribution
 Second, our dataset covers a wider range of aspect ratios.
-For example, the number of `4:3` images is **18 times** that of RetargetMe, with significant improvements across multiple ratios, ensuring better data balance and applicability.
+It ensures better data balance and applicability.

 |          | 4:3  | 2:1 | 5:4 | 5:3 | 1:1 | 4:5 | 3:5 |
 |----------|-----:|----:|----:|----:|----:|----:|----:|